To Test and Tune Your Room Acoustics

 If you have more than one measurement mic, then always use the exact same one for all of your testing, otherwise you will not be able to validly compare tests.

 Sound level meter: Yes you do need a proper, real, good quality hand-held sound level meter to do this.
 NOT an app on your iPhone.
 (Don't get me started on why that's a bad idea....)
 If you are building a studio, then the cost of a good sound level meter is peanuts, compared to what you spend on everything else.
 It costs less than half a dozen sheets of drywall!
 DO NOT GET A CHEAP CHINESE JUNK METER!
 Those go for under US$ 50, and they are nothing but toys.
-A good meter will cost you around the same as a good mic: in the region of US$ 100 (2021 prices).
-Good meters: Extech (eg. model 407730 or 407732), Galaxy, Phonic (Eg. PAA-2 or PAA-3), Reed Instruments, B&K, some Triplett.
+A good meter will cost you around the same as a good mic: in the region of US$ 100 (2022 prices).
+Good meters: Extech (eg. model 407730 or 407732), Galaxy, Phonic (Eg. PAA-2 or PAA-3), Reed Instruments, B&K, some Triplett, NTI if you have a lot of money, etc.

 A typical sound level meter: